 The next step is to turn the switch over and attach three wires.
 One (green) to the frog, and the power wires to the outside stock rails.
-In the photo below, you can see the frog wire attached, the stock rails will be connected prior to the feeder wires being added.
+In the photo below, (Fig 3) you can see the frog wire attached.
+The stock rails will have feeder wires attached next to ensure continuous power across the rails, and not rely solely on electrical touch.
 I use a colour code for the feeder wires.
 This helps when connecting the feeder wires to the bus wire under the layout.
 In my case the feeders are white and either blue or grey.
 The darker colour goes to the “rear” bus.
 So before connecting the feeder wires to the switch you need to determine which direction it will be installed so you have consistent wiring standards.